mehtaculous/connectors/README.md

 > Creates a new game and mints a new token

+- Challenge an opponent to game of Connect Four.
-- Challenging an opponent mints a new ERC-721 token of a fresh game board.
+- Each new game mints an ERC-721 token of an empty game board.
-- Follow along for a visual status of the game by visiting any [marketplace](https://testnets.opensea.io/collection/connectors-v2) that supports on-chain art.
+- Follow along with the game on any [marketplace](https://testnets.opensea.io/collection/connectoooors-v4) that supports on-chain art.

 ### `Begin`